-- 1. People who are tested for COVID-19 will get their test results from the healthcare provider or testing location where their sample was collected. - 2.
-The health department will call anyone who tests positive for COVID-19.
-It may take a few days for the health department to call the person who tested positive.
-They will ask the person who he or she may have been in close contact with up to 2 days before he or she got sick or tested positive. - 3.
-The health department will notify the POC at the school if a student, teacher, or employee who works in the school or with students tests positive for COVID-19.
+- 3. The health department will notify the POC at the school if a student, teacher, or employee who works in the school or with students tests positive for COVID-19.
 The health department gives the name of the person who tested positive and the date of last exposure to the POC. - 4.
 The POC collects and provides a list to the health department of students, teachers, or employees who are at higher risk for severe illness from COVID-19 known to have come into close contact with the person who tested positive.
 The health department will notify the parents of students, teachers, or employees who are at higher risk and provide guidance on how long they should quarantine, how to check for symptoms, and when to consider testing. - 5.
 The POC will notify any other eligible students or students' parents, teachers, or employees who may have been exposed to the person who tested positive.
 The POC will provide guidance on how long they should quarantine, how to check for symptoms, and when to consider testing. - 6.
+Only students, teachers, or employees who came into close contact with the person who tested positive will be notified of possible exposure. - 7.
+The health department will call anyone who tests positive for COVID-19.
+It may take a few days for the health department to call the person who tested positive.
+They will ask the person who he or she may have been in close contact with up to 2 days before he or she got sick or tested positive. - 8.
+The health department will notify the POC at the school if a student, teacher, or employee who works in the school or with students tests positive for COVID-19.
+The health department gives the name of the person who tested positive and the date of last exposure to the POC. - 9.
+The POC collects and provides a list to the health department of students, teachers, or employees who are at higher risk for severe illness from COVID-19 known to have come into close contact with the person who tested positive.
+The health department will notify the parents of students, teachers, or employees who are at higher risk and provide guidance on how long they should quarantine, how to check for symptoms, and when to consider testing. - 10.
+The POC will notify any other eligible students or students' parents, teachers, and other staff members who may have been exposed to the person who tested positive.
+The POC will provide guidance on how long they should quarantine, how to check for symptoms, and when to consider testing.

-Only students, teachers, or employees who came into close contact with the person who tested positive will be notified of a possible exposure.
+11. Only students, teachers, or employees who came into close contact with the person who tested positive will be notified of possible exposure.